dlouise64/monopoly-clone/README.md

    on how many houses / stars the property already has
 - find hotel icon
 - make yellow star icon
+- style and make label for stars to go on outer side of card on board (this should have amount of stars purchased)
 - add player 2
 - add logic where if a player cannot afford to pay bills, they lose the game.
 - last person standing is the winner